MicrosoftDocs/learn/learn-pr/wwl-sci/implement-initial-configuration-of-azure-active-directory/includes/7-configure-manage-custom-domains.md

 ## Add subdomains of a custom domain

 If you want to add a subdomain name such as ‘europe.contoso.com’ to your organization, you should first add and verify the root domain, such as contoso.com.
 The subdomain is automatically verified by Azure AD.
-To see that the subdomain you added is verified, refresh the domain list in the browser.
+To see the verified subdomain you added, refresh the domain list in the browser.

 If you've already added a contoso.com domain to one Azure AD organization, you can also verify the subdomain europe.contoso.com in a different Azure AD organization.
 When adding the subdomain, you're prompted to add a TXT record in the DNS hosting provider.